Skip to content

 ' must retrieve three values passed as arguments to the main program

-' an argument is passed to the program without spaces before or after
+' an argument is passed to the program without spaces in front and behind it

 ' returns an error array variant with 2 values